 Sun 2 Aug

 Quarter-finals.
-Best-of-three (or best-of-five at Slams) on the show courts, with the eight quarter-finalists locked in by the night before.
+Best-of-three on the show courts, with the eight quarter-finalists locked in by the night before.

 Fri 31 Jul

 Semi-finals.
 The four-into-two cut.
-Schedules are usually split women on the Friday, men on the Saturday, with start times announced the previous evening.
+Best-of-three throughout, with start times announced the previous evening.

 Sun 2 Aug